nvk747/training-material/topics/statistics/tutorials/PAPAA@0.1.8/tutorial.md

 ![pi3k_pathway](../../images/PAPAA@0.1.8/pi3k_pathway.png "Genes used in this study from ERK/RAS/PI3K pathway.
 Red text indicates Oncogenes, blue text indicates Tumor suppressors genes.")

 Cancer driver genes comprising both oncogenes (OG) and Tumor suppressor genes (TSG) share common phenotypical outcome.
-However they often have divergent molecular mechanisms  that drive the outcome.
+However, they often have divergent molecular mechanisms  that drive the outcome.
 We are interested in capturing mutational specific differential transcriptional outcome among OG and TSG.
 In Fig-1 Genes in red are oncogenes (have activating or copy gain) and blue are tumor suppressor genes (have inactivating or copy loss).

 > ### Agenda
 >